 B. Details outside the Service, regardless of the type or duration of assignment, must be entered into the Federal Personnel/Payroll System (FPPS).

 For information on the specific content of this chapter, contact the Division of Human Capital.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.